MarufZak/study-logs/system-design-interview/volume-1/README.md

 Pros: smooths out traffic spikes, memory efficient (stores only 2 counters).
 Cons: not 100% accurate and might allow requests beyond threshold (0.003% among 400 million), because it assumes requests are evenly distributed in previous time window.

+### Architecture

+How rate limiter config is written?
+It can be specified as some file in file system and saved in disk.
+We can use some worker that periodically fetches this config and stores it in memory, so we can access the config with no latency problem.

+Where to store the counters?
+We need fast to access store, so in-memory stores are efficient, such as Redis.
+It also has commands like INCR and EXPIRE to increment the counter and set expiration period for some record.

+When client sends request to servers, it first goes to rate limiter middleware.
+This middleware gets config from worker, and gets the counters and last request timestamp from Redis.
+If condition meets the requirements, request is passed to servers, otherwise it is declined (or any other thing, like added to queue to process later, depending on use case).

+To properly reply to client that it has been throttled, some HTTP headers are also used alongside status code 429 (too many requests).

+1. X-Ratelimit-Remaining - remaining number of requests within the window.
+2. X-Ratelimit-Limit - number of requests that can be made per window.
+3. X-Ratelimit-Retry-After - number of seconds to wait to make request that is not throttled.

+When too many requests are made, 429 alongside X-Ratelimit-Retry-After is sent.